HD60Hz/squad-lab1-store/README.md

 ```
 When we choose the command 1 corresponding to inventory listing we get :

+Result:
 <pre>
 0 screen      600.0      3
 1 mouse          40     10
 </pre>

-A better way to print a list in tabular form is to use some existing library like ``tabulate``
+A better way to print a list in tabular form is to use some existing library like _tabulate_.
+tabulate tries to detect column types automatically, and aligns the values properly

 We begin by installing it using :
 ```shell
 pip install tabulate